farhi/matlab-skychart/README.md

 when scope is omitted, a connection with a Vixen StarBook is attempted.
 This controler can be set in 'simulate' mode.

 Get the StarBook controller for Matlab at https://fr.mathworks.com/matlabcentral/fileexchange/65944-vixen-starbook-control.
 It even works without the physical mount, and then sets itself in 'simulate' mode.
+A red pointer will then show its current location.

 Selecting objects and Planning observations
 -------------------------------------------